Why are there so many dead bees on the ground

 Usually, bees remove dead members of the colony during the sanitation process.
 Sometimes bees may die due to virus or mite infection.
 If you don't remove those dead bees the disease will attack the rest of the bees.

-Hopefully, the so far discussion will be helpful for you to figure out the reason behind “why are there so many dead bees on the ground“.
+Hopefully, the discussion so far will be helpful for you to figure out the reason behind “why are there so many dead bees on the ground“.
 First, find out the exact reason behind the death of your bees.

 Now you can check the article to know about how many hives do commercial beekeepers have.

-Leave a Comment
+Leave a Reply